PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 the state of its operation.
 For example, every Component has a `value <Component_Value>` parameter that stores the result of the Component's `function <Component_Function>` after it has executed.
 (Note here the difference in the generic use of the term "value" to designate the quantity assigned to a parameter, and its use as the name of a *particular* parameter of a Component.)
-Although parameters are attributes of a Component (and can be accessed like any other Python attribute, as described below), they are actually instances of a special `Parameters` class that supports a number of important features, including the ability to simultaneously have different values in different contexts (often referred to as `"statefulness" <Parameter_statefulness>`), and the ability to be `modulated
+Although parameters are attributes of a Component, and can be accessed like any other Python attribute (as described below), they are actually instances of a special `Parameters` class that supports a number of important features.
+These include the ability to simultaneously have different values in different contexts (often referred to as `"statefulness" <Parameter_statefulness>`), the ability to keep a record of previously values, and the ability to be `modulated <ModulatorySignal_Modulation>` by other Components in PsyNeuLink.
-<ModulatorySignal_Modulation>` by other Components in PsyNeuLink.
-These features are suppored by a number of methods
-on the Parameter class, as described below.
+These features are suppored by a number of methods on the Parameter class, as described below.

 Accessing Parameter Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The most recently assigned value of a parameter can be directly, like any other attrriute in Python, by using "dot notation" -- that is, ``<Component>.<parameter>``.
+The most recently assigned value of a parameter can be accessed like any other attrriute in Python, by using "dot notation" -- that is, ``<Component>.<parameter>``.
 For instance, the print statements in the ``print_after`` function of the example above use ``output.value`` and ``decision.value`` to access the `value
-<Mechanism_Base.value>` parameter of the ``output`` and ``decision`` Mechanisms, respectively (more specifically, the
+<Mechanism_Base.value>` parameter of the ``output`` and ``decision`` Mechanisms, respectively (more specifically, they
-first element of the output Mechanism's value, ``output.value[0]``, and the first and second elements of the decison Mechanism's `value).
+access the first element of the output Mechanism's value, ``output.value[0]``, and the first and second elements of the decison Mechanism's `value).
 This returns their most recently assigned values.
 However, as an instance of the `Parameters` class, a parameter can be `stateful <Parameter.stateful>`, which means it can have more than one value associated with it.
 For example, PsyNeuLink has the capacity to execute the same Component in different `contexts
 <Parameter_statefulness>`, either as part of different Compositions or, within the same Composition, as part of
 `model-based simulations <OptimizationControlMechanism_Model_Based>` executed by the Composition's `controller
 <Composition_Controller>`.
 The value of a parameter in a particular context can be accessed by using the `get